Bee-eaters, Rollers and Golden Oriole photography. Hide photography for many rare and interesting birds.

 Full board trip for 7 days (6 nights).
 Includes: accommodation, use of hides, local transport, guiding, meals, transfer from/to the Varna airport.
 Excludes: alcoholic drinks, personal insurance Period: May - June, based on one week period.

 For our stay we shall be based in the area called "Suha reka" in North East Bulgaria.
 Offers fantastic opportunities to photograph over 20 fantastic bird species depending upon the season.
 For our stay we shall use several hides in the area: tower hide, european roller hide, bee-eater hide, forest hide, drinking station and a mobile hides.
 Two of them are in the backyard of the cottage, two for Bee-eaters and Rollers, one for forest birds one mobile for bee-eaters, souslik and others small birds.

-Each of the hide we are going to use is usually suitable for two or tree photographers.
+Each of the hide we are going to use is usually suitable for tree or four photographers.
 The other people from the group will be set at different locations and then swap.